 We’ve started a lot of projects this year.
 One of our big ones this spring was planting blueberry bushes.
 I wanted a patch large enough to sustain our family of blueberry lovers throughout the year.
 This meant putting in a lot of bushes.

-Man I’m wishing we’d done this our first year homesteading!
+Man, I’m wishing we’d done this in our first year of homesteading!
 We’d be harvesting gallons of blueberries by now!

-Actually, we did put in a dozen blueberry bushes in the beginning of our journey, but the goats escaped and demolished our poorly planned patch right away.
+Actually, we did put in a dozen blueberry bushes at the beginning of our journey, but the goats escaped and demolished our poorly planned patch right away.

 I excitedly ordered 20 blueberry bushes from our local 4-H group.
 They were a good price ($6 each), and I didn’t have to worry about them being shipped.
 I got five plants of four different varieties to ensure good cross-pollination: Tifblue, Premier, Yadkin, and Powderblue.

 There are quite a few varieties of blueberries to choose from.
 You’ll want to select those that do best in your area.
 Do an online search for blueberry varieties in your county and you’ll likely find recommendations from your local county extension agency.
 You can always give them a call as well.

 You’ll want to make sure you get different varieties for cross-pollination.
 Also, select plants that come into season at different times so you can extend the harvest over several months.

 There are five major varieties of blueberries grown in the United States: half-high, lowbush, southern highbush, northern highbush, and rabbit eye.

 Northern highbush blueberry varieties are some of the most common types of blueberry types.
 However, highbush varieties offer the best disease resistance.